Skip Ribbon Commands

 baby boy cow hat baby boy cow hat

-• More importantly, cow's milk does not contain enough of certain nutrients that babies under a year old need.
+• More importantly, cow's milk is not a source of complete nutrition for babies under 1 year old, since it does not contain enough of certain nutrients they need.

 Beyond digestion: the nutrients babies need

-Cow's milk contains high concentrations of protein and minerals, which can stress a newborn's immature kidneys and cause severe illness at times of heat stress, fever, or diarrhea.
+Cow's milk contains high concentrations of protein and minerals, which can stress a newborn's immature kidneys.
+This can cause severe illness if your baby gets a fever, diarrhea or heat stress.

 For these reasons, your baby should not receive any cow's milk (or other non-human milk or milk substitute) until they are about 12 months of age unless no alternative is available.

-At this age, children still need a higher fat content, which is why whole vitamin D-fortified milk is recommended for most infants after one year of age.
+At this age, children still need a higher fat content, which is why whole vitamin D-fortified milk is recommended for most infants after turning one year old.
 If your child is or is at risk for overweight, or if there is a family history of obesity, high blood pressure or heart disease, your pediatrician may recommend 2% (reduced-fat) milk.

 Age 2 and up